SealCEO/NeuralNetworks/README.md

+Readme written by my partner for this project, Brandon Manville

 # Background and Datasets
 This project was an exploration of Neural Networks.
 It was done with Cameron Bronson, but I did all of the coding and led the project.
 He helped me analyze the results, create the report, create a PowerPoint that went along with it, and run my code on his computers.
 The link to the smoking/drinking dataset: https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset.
 The link to the original (uncleaned) powerlifting dataset: https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database/.